-People with disabilities are entitled as a matter of law to fair and equal opportunities in all aspects of society.
-The Disability Rights Bureau enforces state and federal laws that protect the rights of people with disabilities in Illinois.
+People with disabilities are entitled, as a matter of law, to fair and equal opportunities in all aspects of society.
+The Attorney General's Disability Rights Bureau enforces state and federal laws that protect the rights of people with disabilities in Illinois.

-The Bureau has exclusive authority to enforce the Illinois Environmental Barriers Act (EBA) and its design standards, the Illinois Accessibility Code (IAC).
+The office has exclusive authority to enforce the Illinois Environmental Barriers Act (EBA) and its design standards, Illinois Accessibility Code (IAC).
 These laws and regulations require physical accessibility in new construction, additions and alterations to public facilities, and new multistory housing.
+It is the goal of the Office of the Attorney General to ensure full accessibility for all Illinois residents.
+Illinois residents with disabilities deserve the same high quality of life as non-disabled residents.
+The Office of the Attorney General is dedicated to tearing down barriers to accessibility for people with disabilities and replacing them with compassion and common sense.

 The Disability Rights Bureau also enforces the Illinois Human Rights Act, which provides jurisdiction to investigate complaints that allege a pattern and practice of disability discrimination in housing, public accommodations, employment, or financial services.
 The Disability Rights Bureau also investigates pattern and practice discrimination complaints under relevant federal laws, such as the Americans with Disabilities Act (ADA), and the Fair Housing Act (FHA).